Orbital resonance: Lindblad resonance

+Secular resonance

 A secular resonance occurs when the precession of two orbits is synchronised (usually a precession of the perihelion or ascending node).
 A small body in secular resonance with a much larger one (e.g. a planet) will precess at the same rate as the large body.
 Over long times (a million years, or so) a secular resonance will change the eccentricity and inclination of the small body.

 Several prominent examples of secular resonance involve Saturn.
 There is a near-resonance between the precession of Saturn's rotational axis and that of Neptune's orbital axis (both of which have periods of about 1.87 million years), which has been identified as the likely source of Saturn's large axial tilt (26.7°).
 Initially, Saturn probably had a tilt closer to that of Jupiter (3.1°).
 The gradual depletion of the Kuiper belt would have decreased the precession rate of Neptune's orbit; eventually, the frequencies matched, and Saturn's axial precession was captured into a spin-orbit resonance, leading to an increase in Saturn's obliquity.
 (The angular momentum of Neptune's orbit is 104 times that of Saturn's rotation rate, and thus dominates the interaction.)
 However, it seems that the resonance no longer exists.
 Detailed analysis of data from the Cassini spacecraft gives a value of the moment of inertia of Saturn that is just outside the range for the resonance to exist, meaning that the spin axis does not stay in phase with Neptune's orbital inclination in the long term, as it apparently did in the past.
 One theory for why the resonance came to an end is that there was another moon around Saturn whose orbit destabilized about 100 million years ago, perturbing Saturn.